 A professional energy audit can save you and your tenants money for the long-term.
 An expert electrician will suggest measures that your tenants can take so that they can start saving money on their energy bills.

 An energy audit can reduce as much as 30% of a property’s annual energy consumption.
 For landlords who pay for utilities in multi-family buildings such as apartments, that means thousands of dollars in savings.

 Installing energy-efficient features such as appliances and fixtures to your rental property can increase its value.
 Adding green alternatives such as solar panels, insulation, and so on, can raise your rental property’s value by attracting prospective tenants who are conscious about their carbon footprint.
 If you plan on selling the property in the future, these additions can contribute to a significantly higher price tag.

 If your tenant frequently complains that the unit is always too hot or too cold, the problem could the ventilation and insulation system.
 An energy audit determines whether you need to upgrade or maintain your heating and cooling systems to enhance indoor air quality.
 If your property requires more insulation, you can simply install additional wall insulation to make the rental property cozier for tenants.

 An energy audit can determine your rental property’s biggest “energy drainers” and suggest necessary improvements.
-These include upgrading to energy-efficient appliances, changing showerheads, or installing a solar energy system.
+These include upgrading to energy-efficient appliances, changing showerheads, or installing solar energy system that increases your property value and attracts new tenants.
 With the right information from your auditor, you can make your rental property more habitable and eco-friendly.